Multiple lattice instabilities and complex ground state in Cs$_2$AgBiBr$_6$: Conclusion

 \section{Conclusion}

-In summary, we reported the first momentum-resolved investigations of complex dynamic fluctuations in the double-perovskite Cs$_2$AgBiBr$_6$ using extensive neutron and x-ray scattering measurements, rationalized based on first-principles simulations augmented with machine-learning methods.
-We found systematic diffuse scattering rods arising from slow, correlated 2D fluctuations of Br octahedra derived from damped low-energy optic phonons.
-These large fluctuations share similarities with the overdamped zone-boundary acoustic modes in the single-perovskite CsPbBr$_3$, suggesting a general behavior of slow correlated 2D fluctuations in MHPs.
+In summary, we reported the first momentum-resolved investigations of complex dynamic fluctuations in the double-perovskite Cs$_2$AgBiBr$_6$ based on single-crystal neutron and x-ray scattering measurements, rationalized with first-principles simulations augmented with large scale machine-learning models.
+We revealed the occurrence of systematic diffuse scattering rods arising from slow, correlated 2D fluctuations of Br octahedra derived from strongly anharmonic low-energy optic phonons.
+While arising from distinct phonon branches, these large fluctuations share similarities with the overdamped zone-boundary acoustic modes in the single-perovskite CsPbBr$_3$, suggesting a general behavior of slow correlated 2D fluctuations in MHPs.
 Critically, a new low-symmetry phase was discovered at $T\leqslant T_{c2}=39$\,K, emerging from a phonon instability of the tetragonal phase near the $K$-point, and resulting in an unusually complex ground state with several hundred atoms in the unit cell.
 Our results suggest ubiquitous lattice instabilities in the halide perovskite family resulting from their anharmonic potential energy surface, and reveal a much more complex ground state than previously known in Cs$_2$AgBiBr$_6$.
 The complex anharmonic lattice dynamics yield large thermal fluctuations and strongly impact the electron-phonon coupling and thus the thermal and optoelectronic properties of these compounds.